top of page

 Here are just some some of the ways

-The Companions of Jesus was first established in the UK by Brother Michael Daly, CJ.
-Very soon after the first website was up and running people around the world became interested and wanted to join the Order.
+The Companions of Jesus was first established in the UK by Brother Michael Daly, CJ in Bexhill on Sea.
+(UK) Very soon after the first website was up and running people around the world became interested and wanted to join the Order.

 In Bexhill on Sea, (UK) the Companions grew in size and at one time there were nine Sisters and Brothers attached to St. Barnabas Church.
 An Anglo Catholic priest, Fr.
-Roger was priest in charge at St. Barnabas Anglican Church and he asked the Order if we would work alongside him and attach ourselves within his church and establish an outreach to the Homeless and Marginalised.
-The Companions of Jesus did this and set up a clothes bank and place of refuge for the homeless and marginalised.
+Roger was priest in charge at St. Barnabas Anglican Church and he asked the Order if we would work alongside him and attach ourselves within his church and establish an outreach to the Homeless and Marginalized.
+The Companions of Jesus did this and set up a clothes bank and place of refuge for the homeless and marginalized.
 This work went on for seven years.
 Fr.
 Roger joined the Companions of Jesus and made his profession before the church at a mass and was received into the Order by Brother Michael Daly, CJ who was the Servant of Communion for the Order at that time.
 Sister Sally was professed at St. Barnabas and the late Sister Alison also.
 The late Br.
-Benjamin joined the Order in his late eighties.
-Sisters Carolyn, Brenda and Annie also joined at the same time as Br.
-Benjamin.
+Benjamin also joined the Order while we were ministering at St. Barnabas, he was then in his late eighties.

-In the UK, USA, France, Canada, Uganda, India are Companions of Jesus working to reconcile all people and all creation.
+In the UK, USA, France, Canada, Uganda, India, Companions of Jesus are working to reconcile all people and all creation.
 They work in Churches, Offices, Care Homes, Hospitals, Schools on the Streets, in Bars...carrying the fragrance of Jesus into the world.
-The Companions work with the poor, the marginalised, the hurting, the oppressed.
+The Companions work with the poor, the marginalized, the hurting, the oppressed.

 “We have been called to heal wounds, to unite what has fallen apart, and to bring home those who have lost their way.”